davecotter/PaddleCPP-Windows/README.md

 Add `PaddleCLR.lib` to "Additional dependencies" (Linker/Input section)

-you'll also have to copy these assemblies next to your exe:
+you'll also have to copy these assemblies next to your exe:<br>
 PaddleSDK StructureMap Newtonsoft.Json Interop.SHDocVw CredentialManagement System.Threading

 see PaddleExample/post_build.bat for an example post build script